JacekDubikowski/build-your-own-framework/readme.md

 to create them, hence the dependency injection.

-The framework will also need the mentioned [BeanProvider](/framework/src/main/java/io/jd/framework/BeanProvider.java) that is also an interface with just two methods.
+The framework will also need the mentioned [BeanProvider](/framework/src/main/java/io/jd/framework/BeanProvider.java) which is also an interface with just two methods.

 ```java
 package io.jd.framework;